Constrained Variational Inference via Safe Particle Flow: Evaluation

 We consider the state space $\calX = \{ \bfx \in \bbR^2 \; | \; \| \bfx \|_{\infty} \leq 10^{3} \}$.
 The prior density is a truncated Gaussian supported on $\calX$ with $\hat{\bfx} = [0, 0]^{\top}$ and $P = $.
 The likelihood function is a Gaussian density $p(\bfz | \bfx) = p_{\calN}(\bfz; H(\bfx), R)$ with $H(\bfx) = \| \bfx \|$, $R = 1$, and $\bfx^* = [14.7, -10.1]^{\top}$, where $\bfx^*$ denotes the true value of $\bfx$ used to generate the observation.
 The following constraints are imposed on the Bayesian estimation problem:

-where $\bfd = [\sqrt{2} / 2, -\sqrt{2} / 2]$ and $r = 15.8$.
-The inequality constraint encodes a field-of-view restriction, requiring the density to lie within a cone centered along the direction $\bfd$ with half-angle $\pi / 5$.
+where $\bfd = \frac{1}{\sqrt{2}}[1, -1]^{\top}$ and $r=15.8$.
 The equality constraint enforces that the density is supported on a circle of radius $r$.
-Both methods are initialized with particles $\{\bfx_j(0)\}_{j=1}^{10^3}$ drawn from the prior density.
+The inequality constraint encodes a field-of-view restriction, requiring the density to lie within a cone centered along direction $\bfd$ with half-angle $\frac{\pi}{5}$.
+All methods are initialized with particles $\{\bfx_j(0)\}_{j=1}^{10^3}$ drawn from the prior.
 The desired particle drift is given by \eqref{sspf: stein_flow} with an RBF kernel of bandwidth $3$.

 The results considering both equality and inequality are shown in Fig.~\ref{fig: safe_eq}.
-For reference, we also show in Fig.~\ref{fig: uncon} the results obtained using the unconstrained Stein particle drift \eqref{sspf: stein_flow} and in Fig.~\ref{fig: project_eq} the results of the projected particle flow \cite{craft2024nonlinear}.
-While the latter satisfies the equality constraint, it fails to satisfy the inequality constraint.
-In contrast, our safe particle flow satisfies both constraints and achieves a low KL divergence estimate.
+For reference, we also show in Fig.~\ref{fig: project_eq} the results obtained using the projected particle flow (PF) \cite{craft2024nonlinear} and in Fig.~\ref{fig: csvgd} the results of constrained Stein variational gradient descent (CSVGD) \cite{power2024constrained}.
+The projected PF satisfies the equality constraint but violates the inequality constraint.
+CSVGD achieves better inequality constraint satisfaction, as the particles violating the inequality constraint remain close to the safe region.
+Our safe PF satisfies both constraints and achieves a low KL divergence estimate.
 To exclude interference between equality and inequality constraints, we repeated the experiment with only the inequality constraint.
 The results are shown in Fig.~\ref{fig: compare_ineq}.
-The projected particle flow fails to satisfy the inequality constraint, as shown in Fig.~\ref{fig: project_ineq}.
-In contrast, our safe particle flow satisfies the inequality constraint while achieving good convergence, as shown in Fig.~\ref{fig: safe_ineq}.
+The projected PF fails to satisfy the inequality constraint, as shown in Fig.~\ref{fig: project_ineq}.
+In contrast, our safe PF satisfies the inequality constraint while achieving good convergence, as shown in Fig.~\ref{fig: safe_ineq}.
+Our method has computational efficiency comparable to \cite{craft2024nonlinear}, while being significantly more efficient than \cite{power2024constrained}, as illustrated in Tab.~\ref{tab: runtime}.